Hartyplaza/poland_bankruptcy_dataset/README.md

     Downsampling the Majority Class: The majority class from the original DataFrame was identified and downsampled to match the number of minority class samples.

-    Combining the Resampled Data: The newly sampled data was combined into a new DataFrame, balanced_train, and the dataset was shuffled to randomly mix fraud and no_fraud cases.
+    Combining the Resampled Data: The newly sampled data was combined into a new DataFrame, balanced_train, and the dataset was shuffled to randomly mix bankrupt and not bankrupt cases.

-Results
+# Results
 Random Forest Model

 The classification report for the Random Forest model is as follows:

+    Precision:
-    Precision: 1.00 for class 0, 0.99 for class 1
+        1.00 for class 0
+        0.99 for class 1
+    Recall:
-    Recall: 0.99 for class 0, 1.00 for class 1
+        0.99 for class 0,
+        1.00 for class 1
+    F1-Score:
-    F1-Score: 1.00 for both classes
+        1.00 for both classes
-    Accuracy: 1.00
+    ## Accuracy: 1.0

 Gradient Boosting Trees Model

 The classification report for the Gradient Boosting Trees model is as follows:

+    Precision:
-    Precision: 0.94 for class 0, 0.89 for class 1
+        0.94 for class 0
+        0.89 for class 1
+    Recall:
-    Recall: 0.89 for class 0, 0.94 for class 1
+        0.89 for class 0
+        0.94 for class 1
+    F1-Score:
-    F1-Score: 0.91 for class 0, 0.92 for class 1
+        0.91 for class 0, 0.92 for class 1
-    Accuracy: 0.92
+    ## Accuracy: 0.92

 Best Performing Model

 The best performing model for this project is the Random Forest model.
 It achieved an accuracy of 1.00 and high precision, recall, and F1-scores for both classes, indicating excellent performance in predicting bankruptcy in Polish companies.

 Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request if you have any improvements or bug fixes.